Pneumonia in children: What you need to know

 What are pneumonia treatments?

 The treatment for pneumonia depends on the type of pneumonia.
-In developing countries, a large number of pneumonia cases is caused by bacteria and can be treated with low cost antibiotics.
+In developing countries, a large number of pneumonia cases are caused by bacteria and can be treated with low cost antibiotics.
 Yet many children with pneumonia do not receive the antibiotics they need because they lack access to quality health care.
 Other causes of pneumonia are viruses or mycobacteria (e.g. those causing tuberculosis) requiring other treatments.
-Tuberculosis in particular often remains un-diagnosed.
+Tuberculosis, in particular, often remains un-diagnosed in children.

 What role can oxygen play in pneumonia treatment?

 Oxygen is an essential and life-saving treatment for children and newborns suffering from severe pneumonia.
-That’s because the inflammation of their lungs prevents enough oxygen from entering their bloodstream.
+That’s because the inflammation of their lungs prevents enough oxygen from entering their bloodstream to be circulated to the rest of the body.
+Low blood oxygen levels can be measured with pulse oximeters.

-Access to oxygen has for a long time been unavailable to those who need it.
-In many countries without strong health systems, oxygen is only available at higher level health facilities and hospitals.
-And the pressure of COVID-19 on oxygen systems has compounded pre-existing gaps.
+Access to pulse oximetry and oxygen has for a long time been unavailable to those who need it.
+In many countries without strong health systems, oxygen is often only available at higher level health facilities and hospitals.

 What can be done to prevent pneumonia?